AndydeCleyre/nestedtextto/README.md

 Usage:
     nt2json [SWITCHES] input_files...

+Meta-switches:
+    -h, --help                                         Prints this help message and quits -v, --version                                      Prints the program's version and quits

 Switches:
     --boolean, -b YAMLPATH:str                         Cast each node matching the given YAML Path query as boolean; may be given multiple times
     --null, -n YAMLPATH:str                            Cast each node matching the given YAML Path query as null, if it is an empty string; may be given